 The other causes of brown water have to do with the well itself.
 Water can become brown from surface infiltration, iron and/or manganese in the water, well collapse, water level drops, or an earthquake.
 Getting a complete water test is the first step in figuring out what the problem is, the extent of the problem, and possible solutions or treatments.
 The test should include assessments of pH, hardness, total coliform, fecal coliform, e-coli bacteria, dissolved solids, iron concentration, and iron bacteria.

 Getting this test is where your health department can help; they can point you in the direction you need to go to get the tests.
 However, make sure that you check that the lab will test for the factors listed above.
 When your test comes back you may want help in understanding the results.
 In Virginia, the Cooperative Extension Services directs the Virginia Master Well Owner Network (VAMWON).
 This program of trained volunteers promotes the proper construction, management, and maintenance for private water systems in Virginia.
 Checking with your state’s extension service may help you find a similar organization.
-These volunteers can help you make an educational decision about what treatment or solution might be the most appropriate or the most advantageous for you.
+These volunteers can help you make an educated decision about what treatment or solution might be the most appropriate or the most advantageous for you.

 Not getting this water test is where my family made its mistake.
 A test for bacteria wasn’t going to help what we believed was a structural problem.
 We weren’t worried about bacteria, we were worried about mud, and the test didn’t test for mud.
 Besides we didn’t need to worry about bacteria with the osmotic filter, the company that installed it already tested it.
 The drinking water was safe.
 So we visually inspected the well and saw cracks in the concrete rings.
 We filled the cracks with concrete and figured that would solve the problem.